Tac-Med LLC - Realistic Training for an Unsecure World...

 Tac-Med has partnered with Celox and BioStat, LLC to bring on-line hemostatic agent training to you.
 After watching the video, you can take a post-training test and download a personalized training certificate.

 Tac-Med also recently sponsored the Active Shooter supplement in JEMS, Law Officer, Fire Rescue, and Fire Engineering Magazines.
 We are currently the industry leaders in training personnel in the medical response to active shooter and dynamic threat incidents.
-We have trained personnel from over 210 agencies and have coordinated over 30 active shooter / dynamic threat response drills in the past seven years.
+We have trained personnel from nearly 220 agencies and have coordinated over 30 active shooter / dynamic threat response drills in the past eight years.
 Our clients have included personnel from local, regional, state, and federal agencies.
 We train all responders – including civilian, law enforcement, medical, and military personnel.
 Our course is portable, and can be brought to your site or location to provide training local to you.

 For more information on training contact us at : TacMedLLC@gmail.com